rainofmine/Repulsion_Loss/README.md

 # Repulsion_Loss

-Pytorch implementation of Repulsion Loss on RetinaNet.
-The baseline is followed by this [repo](https://github.com/yhenon/pytorch-retinanet).
+Pytorch implementation of Repulsion Loss as described in [Repulsion Loss: Detecting Pedestrians in a Crowd](https://arxiv.org/abs/1711.07752).
+The baseline is RetinaNet followed by this [repo](https://github.com/yhenon/pytorch-retinanet).

 ## Requirements

 - Python3
 - Pytorch0.4
 - torchvision
-- pandas
+- tensorboardX

 ## Installation